jhudson8/react-backbone/tutorials/collection-binding/README.md

       ...
 ```

-We don't need to wait for the collection to fully fetch before rendering the component anymore so remove that code.
+We don't need to wait for the collection to fully fetch before rendering so that code now looks like

 ```javascript
     goToPage: function(increment) {